awarbler/CSE212-Final-AW/1-topic.md

         ```

 2. Let's create a method that will help us run and print our test.
+    - Create a method that calls parameter self
     - Print out queue correctly
     - Time Complexity O(1)